 Game on!
 Bring on the laughter when the kids waddle through a game where they look like penguins.
 All you need is two nerf footballs.
 Have the children partner-up.
 The first set of partners must place the ball between their lower legs.
 From a designated starting point, the two penguins must waddle to the finish line without losing their penguin “egg” that is placed between their calves.
 If they drop their egg before the finish line, then they must start over again.
 First person to the finish line wins and then the next group has a turn.

 This holiday game is played in pairs.
 Place an empty wrapping paper tube on a table or on the floor, and balance a yardstick on top of the tube.
-Each of the two players has five various sized candy canes.
-Standing on opposite sides of the yardstick, players must work together to rest all five candy canes on their side of the yardstick without toppling the structure.
+Each of the two players has five various sized Christmas tree ornaments.
+Standing on opposite sides of the yardstick, players must work together to rest all five ornaments on their side of the yardstick without toppling the structure.
 If the structure falls, the game is over.